skyskyweiwei/loops/README.md

 # loops
-Try to use loops in P5.JS
+1.Try to use loops in P5.JS

-The concept of "loops" is  that we could create complex programs with only a few lines of code.
+2.The concept of "loops" is  that we could create complex programs with only a few lines of code.